ashutoshvarmadhondi/ashutoshvarmadhondi/README.md

 # 👋 Hey there, I’m Ashutosh Dhondi

-🔧 A passionate **Full Stack Developer** with 3+ years of experience building scalable web applications and automating infrastructure.
+🔧 A passionate **Full Stack Developer** with building scalable web applications and automating infrastructure.
 💻 Currently sharpening my web development skills in the **WebCohort by Hitesh Choudhary & Piyush Garg** — and loving every bit of the hands-on learning!

 ---